Too Many Girls (film): Production

-RKO paid $100,000 for the rights to the Broadway musical.
-Filming on Too Many Girls began on June 22, 1940.
+Too Many Girls originated as a Broadway musical that debuted in October 1939.
+In February 1940, RKO paid $100,000 for the rights to the musical to create a film adaptation.
+Filming on Too Many Girls began on June 22.

 Songs

 The songs in Too Many Girls were all written by Richard Rodgers, who composed the music, and Lorenz Hart, who wrote the lyrics.
 The songs are: